Communications Director Out at UO

 Molly Blancett, former media relations manager, is stepping in as interim university spokesperson in Klinger’s absence.

-Klinger could not be immediately reached for comment.
-He was recently portrayed in an unflattering light in Joshua Hunt’s new book, University of Nike, which claims Nike and its founder, Phil Knight, exercise inappropriate and possibly illegal control over the UO through millions of dollars in donations to the university.
+Klinger was recently portrayed in an unflattering light in Joshua Hunt’s new book, University of Nike, which claims Nike and its founder, Phil Knight, exercise inappropriate and possibly illegal control over the UO through millions of dollars in donations to the university.

+He replied to EW‘s request for comment in an emailed statement that was forwarded by Blancett this afternoon, Nov.
+9:

+“If my 18 years in higher education have taught me anything, it’s that change is a constant and you need to stay nimble and be able to roll with evolving priorities to be successful.
+I’ll still be with the university, just in a different capacity for a while,” he wrote.